mingyang-ow/Calculator/README.md

-# Simple Bidding Game
+# Simple Calculator
-Used python concepts such as functions , defining own functions , while loops , if loops to write  asimple calculator script.
+Used python concepts such as functions , defining own functions , while loops , if loops to write  a simple calculator script.